-Your Trusted Partner in Crash Science - ARC Network - Friday, 21st March 2014
+Your Trusted Partner in Crash Science - The Crash Hub - Friday, 29th March 2019

 Historically, assumptions have been made concerning the performance of passenger car bumpers because they are designed to meet certain Federal standards.
 When vehicles were designed with energy absorbing pistons, calculations could be made concerning the collision energy by measuring the compression of the pistons.
 In most cases, no damage to the struck vehicle meant the collision magnitude was small enough to fall within the performance standards of a 2.5 mph or 5.0 mph bumper standard.
 Thus, the collision was not of a magnitude to cause occupants harm.